visionify/visionai/docs/scenarios/energy-conservation.md

 - Occupancy pattern summary & lighting pattern recommendations

-## Configuration
+## Camera Configuration

-It is recommended to set up camera to monitor energy conservation events.
+Recommended to set up ceiling-mounted cameras to monitor energy conservation events.

+### Camera Placement

+- Install cameras near areas where energy conservation measures are implemented, such as motion-sensor lighting and smart thermostats.
+- Place cameras in areas where people tend to interact with the energy conservation systems, such as control rooms, equipment rooms, and switch rooms.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 5-10 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at a level angle to capture footage of the energy conservation systems and controls.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details